Location: Just Off The Strip

 Not willing to slip into “classic” territory, the last owners of The Palms threw a great deal of time, money, and elbow grease into into keeping the hotel “current,” with cutting edge design in the rooms, new nightclubs, a new casino, and more.
 Whether they were successful is debatable and mostly moot at this point since there is a new owner on board and they are throwing out the old playbook and going for something new once again.

-Red Rock Resorts (owner of places like Green Valley Ranch and Sunset Station) now has the keys to the property and they are changing almost everything.
-A big chunk of the rooms are going to be remodeled; all of the old nightclubs are gone and will be replaced by new ones; the casino is getting a top to bottom overhaul; and almost all of the restaurants have or will be closing to be replaced by new ones from bold name chefs like Bobby Flay and Michael Symon.
-Oh, they’re also redoing the pool, the lobby, the main entrance, and part of the parking garage.
-What that means to you is that you can expect some inconveniences when you visit until it is all done in late 2018.
+Red Rock Resorts (owner of places like Green Valley Ranch and Sunset Station) now has the keys to the property and they have changed it a lot.
+Most notable is the huge wall of LED screens that now cover one of the hotel towers facing The Strip – at night it’s eye catching and makes quite a statement.
+But inside the changes continue.
+A big chunk of the rooms have been remodeled; all of the old nightclubs are gone and have been replaced by new ones; the casino has gotten a top to bottom overhaul; and almost all of the restaurants have been replaced by new ones from bold name chefs like Bobby Flay and Michael Symon.
+Oh, they also redid the pool, the lobby, the main entrance, and part of the parking garage.

 The hotel is located just West of the Strip on Flamingo road (across the street from The Rio), meaning that you could walk to The Strip if you are a hearty type but you’ll probably wind up driving, cabbing, or Uber-ing pretty much anytime you want to leave the property.